Categorifying reduced rings

 \begin{prb}\cite[Problem 2.4]{khovanov2016linearization} Construct a stable monoidal category $C$ with $K_0\cong \ZZ[\frac 1 n]$. \end{prb}

 \cite{khovanov2019categorify} solved \Cref{prob2} in the case $n=2$, but the general case was previously open.

-We solve both problems below in \Cref{cor:subring}, even producing categories that are rigid symmetric monoidal.
+We solve both problems below in \Cref{cor:subring}, even producing categories that are rigid\footnote{We recall that a monoidal category is rigid if every object is strongly left and right dualizable.} symmetric monoidal.
 The fundamental input is the ability to produce a category whose $K_0$ is a characteristic zero field, which we construct as an ultraproduct of the stable module categories of $\FF_p[C_p]$.
 We further refine this in \Cref{thm:functorial} below.

-Let $\Ring_{\red}^0$ be the category of commutative rings which are reduced such that every minimal prime ideal is characteristic zero.
+Let $\Ring_{\red}^0$ be the category of commutative rings which are reduced, and such that every minimal prime ideal is characteristic zero\footnote{For example, this includes all domains of characteristic zero.}.
 Let $\ZCat^{\infty}_{\rig}$ denote the category of rigid symmetric monoidal $\ZZ$-linear stable categories.